jesford/cluster-lensing/README.md

 ```
 $ pip install cluster-lensing
 ```
-This package runs on Python 2.7, and its dependencies include numpy, scipy, astropy, and pandas.
+This package runs on Python 2.7, 3.4, and 3.5, and its dependencies include numpy, scipy, astropy, and pandas.

 ### Description